Impromptu talk training for Hong Kong government job interviews

 When you are talking about a word or topic there are two major approaches you can choose from.
-One is telling a story and the other is explaining or teaching something.
+One is telling an interesting or educational story and the other is explaining or teaching something new, useful and important that your interviewers are glad to hear.
 Both of them have advantages and you are going to learn and practise both in the lessons.

 Depending on your skills and the word itself, in the short preparation time you need to decide which method you choose for your presentation.

-In both cases you are going to learn about various frameworks and contents.
+You are going to learn about various frameworks and contents.
 Frames are structures, the skeleton of your presentation.
 The content is the details of what you are talking about.
-There is a third element, too: style.

 If you can master 15 frames and 4 self-contained, complete ideas about a word or topic, you can combined them into 60 different speeches.
 Of course, you need only one for the interview.
 With good training and practice, you will be able to pick quickly the best combination for your particular topic.

 Besides the structure and content, you are also going to practise, refine and get feedback about your presentation style like your body language, voice, eye contact, English, etc.